ollama/ollama/README.md

 - 💻 **Code Syntax Highlighting**: Enjoy enhanced code readability with our syntax highlighting feature.

-- 🔗 **External Ollama Server Connection**: You can seamlessly connect to an external Ollama server hosted on a different address by setting the environment variable during the Docker build process.
+- 🔗 **External Ollama Server Connection**: Seamlessly link to an external Ollama server hosted on a different address by configuring the environment variable during the Docker build phase.
 Execute the following command to include the Ollama API base URL in the Docker image: `docker build --build-arg OLLAMA_API_BASE_URL='http://localhost:11434/api' -t ollama-webui .`.
+Additionally, you can also set the external server connection URL from the web UI post-build.

 - 🌟 **Continuous Updates**: We are committed to improving Ollama Web UI with regular updates and new features.